MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterSampleDeprecated.md

 ms.author: cdmditeam
 ---

-# Water sample in CloudforSustainabilityWaterDataModel(WaterSample)
+# Water sample (Deprecated) in CloudforSustainabilityWaterDataModel(WaterSampleDeprecated)

 Stores the attributes of the water samples collected for testing water quality\.

- Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWaterDataModel/WaterSample.cdm.json" target="_blank">GitHub</a>.
+ Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWaterDataModel/WaterSampleDeprecated.cdm.json" target="_blank">GitHub</a>.

 ## Traits